 Taking great model railroad photos is another one of the many arts involved in model railroading.
 After you’ve spent so much time and energy building your railroad, you’ll want to spend a little time and effort on getting some really good layout pictures.
 This is part of the fun of building the layout – so you can show it off to your friends, family, and other model railroaders.

 The only way to get really sharp, clear pictures is with a tripod.
 The heavier tripods are better since they are less likely to vibrate or shake at the second the picture is being taken.
 You could use a small table tripod and sit it on your layout surface, or use a regular floor type tripod and set it up on the floor.
 You will get a better depth of field if you are at least a few feet away from your subject.
+Also, if you have a self-timer feature on your camera or a remote shutter switch connected to your camera either with a cable, or wirelessly with Bluetooth, that's even better.

 Using the on-camera flash really washes out a model railroad photo scene, and ruins the realism.
 If your camera will allow you to use a wireless flash off camera, and set up the flash above and to the side of the subject, this is better.